 1210C Stone Building

 Prior to joining the faculty at Florida State University, Dr. Beatty was an assistant professor at Salem State University in the higher education student affairs program.
-He was also the coordinator and lecturer for the Leadership Studies Program at Iowa State University, where he was not only responsible for the administration of the certificate program but also directed the Global Leadership Study Abroad Program to Sweden and the Vermeer International Scholarship Program.
-Dr. Beatty has experience in fraternity and sorority advising, campus programming boards, and supervising academic peer mentors.
+He was also previously the coordinator and lecturer for the Leadership Studies Program at Iowa State University, where he was not only responsible for the administration of the certificate program, but also directed the Global Leadership Study Abroad Program to Sweden and the Vermeer International Scholarship Program.
+Dr. Beatty has professional experience in fraternity and sorority advising, campus programming boards, and supervising academic peer mentors.

 Visit Dr. Beatty’s personal website at www.drcameronbeatty.com.